devbored/rISA/README.md

     $ cmake . -Bbuild
     $ cmake --build build

-If you want to build rISA with the example RISC-V programs:
+If you want to build rISA with the example RISC-V program:

     $ cmake -DBUILD_PROGS=ON . -Bbuild
     $ cmake --build build

-There is a `${CROSS_GEN}` CMake config variable that one can specify to provide a build tool type for the cross-compile (`Ninja` is the default if not set).
+There is a `${CROSS_GEN}` CMake config variable that one can specify to provide a build tool type for the cross-compile (`Unix Makefiles` is the default if not set).
 Another CMake config variable `${RISCV_TC_TRIPLET}` can be specified to define the GCC prefix triple for the toolchain (`riscv64-unknown-elf` is the default if not set).

 Example:

     $ cmake -DCROSS_GEN="Unix Makefiles" -DRISCV_TC_TRIPLET=riscv-none-embed ...

+## Cross-compile RISC-V program example with Docker 🐳
+Rather than downloading a prebuilt toolchain (which may or may not be built with multilib) and configuring PATH or building riscv64-unknown-elf toolchain from scratch, you can use the `devbored/riscv-gnu-toolchain` Docker image to take care of this:

+    $ docker build -t riscv-gnu-toolchain .
+    $ docker create -it -v $(pwd):/src --name riscv-gnu-toolchain riscv-gnu-toolchain
+    $ docker start riscv-gnu-toolchain
+    $ cmake -DBUILD_PROGS=ON -DDOCKER=ON . -Bbuild
+    $ cmake --build build

+To remove `build/examples/hello_world` folder:

+    $ docker exec riscv-gnu-toolchain rm -rf /src/build/examples/hello_world

-## Building rISA with unit tests
+## Building rISA with unit tests 🧪
 [GoogleTest](https://github.com/google/googletest) is used as the unit testing framework.
 So you will need to have GoogleTest installed on your system for CMake to pick-up as a package.
 ```